Addiction detox is worth it.

-- Seizures, which can cause muscle contractions and loss of consciousness
+- Seizures, which can cause muscle contractions

-Is it safe to detox at home?
+Is it safe to detox from home?

 For most people, it is safe to detox from opioids at home with proper preparation, like the detox kit listed below.
 Preparing yourself before you get dopesick will help you avoid a crisis when you’re withdrawing.
 You probably won’t feel up to running to the drugstore, so plan ahead.

 It can also be incredibly valuable to talk to a health practitioner ahead of time about medication-assisted treatment that can help ease your withdrawal symptoms, like Suboxone, methadone, clonidine, or Zofran.
 If detox and withdrawal hit you hard, medication-assisted treatment can be the difference between relapse and entering long-term recovery.